Towards 6G with Connected Sky: UAVs and Beyond: Introduction

 Compared to the traditional cellular-connected terrestrial UEs, cellular-connected UAV-UEs possess different characteristics that result in several tradeoffs.
 For example, compared to the ground UEs, UAV-UEs experience more line-of-sight (LoS) channels due to their higher altitudes.
-Such LoS links between UAVs and base stations (BSs) are beneficial as they reduce the signal blockage and lead to high reference signal received power (RSRP).
-However, the cellular-connected UAVs suffer from strong interference in uplink and downlink due to nearly LoS channel conditions, which makes it challenging to provide reliable connectivity in the sky.
-From a mobility perspective, the aerial nature, agility, and potentially predicted flight path of drones provide unique opportunities for a wide range of UAV use cases as well as network optimizations.
-However, the UAV mobility support and handover management in the sky are challenging due to the relatively high speed of UAVs and BS antenna patterns \cite{chen2020efficient}.
-Clearly, the efficient support of the UAV connectivity with cellular networks requires coping with various tradeoffs and design considerations.
+Such LoS links between UAVs and base stations (BSs) are beneficial as they reduce the signal blockage and lead to high reference signal received power (RSRP). { Although such LoS condition is beneficial for the serving BS, interfering BSs can also generate strong LoS interference which degrades the communication link quality.
+Hence, the cellular-connected UAVs suffer from strong interference in downlink due to nearly LoS channel conditions between BSs and UAVs.
+Similarly, the uplink interference can be severe when the number of transmitting UAVs is large.
+This, in turn, makes it challenging to provide reliable connectivity in the sky.} Further, the UAV mobility support and handover management in the sky are challenging due to the relatively high speed of UAVs and BS antenna patterns \cite{chen2020efficient}.

 In this paper, we provide an overview of key barriers and technical challenges associated with a widespread commercial use of UAVs towards 6G and propose a number of promising solutions.
-In particular, we first focus on the foundation of safety, traffic control, and security aspects needed for supporting UAVs.
-Then we discuss how the cellular networks can effectively serve UAVs by relying on their advanced features and exploiting new solutions from AI and machine learning (ML).
+We first focus on the foundation of safety, traffic control, and security aspects needed for supporting UAVs.
+Then we discuss how the cellular networks can effectively serve UAVs by relying on their advanced features and exploiting new solutions from AI.
 Furthermore, we look into beyond low-altitude coverage for offering broadband in-flight connectivity to aircraft that fly at high altitudes.
 Finally, we discuss the opportunity of complementing terrestrial networks with NTNs which can be a component of 6G for providing limitless wireless connectivity.